Hymn to St Peter

 Hymn to St Peter (Op.
 56a) is a cantata for treble soloist, SATB choir and organ composed by Benjamin Britten in 1955.
 The piece was the last Britten composed before he first travelled to Asia.
 He set the text from the gradual of the Feast of Saints Peter and Paul to music which was based on the plainsong of the Alleluia from the hymn.
-The piece starts with a sombre organ theme in B Flat and when the choir joins in it is initially in unison before breaking into harmonies.
+The piece starts with a sombre organ theme in B♭ and when the choir joins in it is initially in unison before breaking into harmonies.
 After a nimble interlude that recalls children's play, the piece returns to the original theme, ending with a coda played by the organ alone.
 The piece was first performed at the quincentenary celebrations of St Peter Mancroft, Norwich on 20 November 1955.
 It was subsequently performed by The Sixteen under Harry Christophers and has frequently been sung with children's voices.